microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

 - Select a QnA to edit and add a key value pair, say `Language` : `CSharp`, and click on `Save changes`.
 - Click on `Test` and select metadata that you just added(`Language : CSharp`) by clicking on **Show advanced options**.
 - This will return answers with specified metadata only.
 - You can filter answers using bot as well by passing metadata and/or source filters.
-Edit line no. 79 in RootDialog.cs to something like below.
+Edit line no. 81 in [RootDialog.cs](Dialogs/RootDialog.cs) to something like below.
 [Learn more](https://docs.microsoft.com/en-us/rest/api/cognitiveservices/questionanswering/question-answering/get-answers#queryfilters).
     ```csharp
     var filters = new Filters
     {